-Correctly applying bow rosin is a little like the story of Goldilocks and the Three Bears.
+Learning how to properly apply rosin to a new bow is a little like the story of Goldilocks and the Three Bears.
 Apply too much rosin, and your bow will feel sticky and produce a harsh, scratchy sound.
-Apply too little rosin, and your bow will slip across your violin’s strings and make a faint, thin sound.
-Apply just the right amount of rosin and your instrument will produce a powerful, clear sound!
+Apply too little rosin, and your bow will slip across your instrument’s strings and make a faint, thin sound.
+Apply just the right amount of rosin and your instrument will produce a powerful, clear note!
 So, how do you find that perfect middle ground?
-How much rosin do you need, and what’s the proper way to apply it?
+And how much rosin do you need on your violin, viola or cello bow, and what’s the proper way to apply it?

 We’ll walk you through everything you need to know, from selecting the right rosin to listening to know if you’ve applied the right amount.